 Video Capsule Endoscopy

-This procedure involves the ingestion of a small capsule that contains a tiny camera that can take 2-4 images per second for eight hours.
-It has been specifically developed to view the small bowel.
+The video capsule endoscopy procedure involves the patient ingesting of a small capsule (roughly the size of a vitamin tablet) that then travels, just like a piece of food, through the stomach, small bowel and into the large bowel.
+As it travels through the digestive tract, the capsule, which contains a tiny camera, can take 2-4 images per second for eight hours and has been specifically developed to view the small bowel.

-Capsule endoscopy is used to try and pinpoint bleeding in hidden areas in the small bowel.
+It is used to try and pinpoint bleeding in hidden areas of the small bowel, which can be difficult to access with other methods.
 It is also useful for tracking small bowel tumours and obscure abdominal pain.

 Recording probes, taped onto the abdomen, track the progress of the capsule as it makes its way through the gastrointestinal system.
 The images obtained by the capsule are transmitted to a data-recorder worn in a harness around the waist.

 Information from the Gastroenterological Society of Australia website.

 Capsule Endoscopy Video